emills/redmine-plugin-auto-increment/README.md

 Each macro takes the following arguments:
 * **variable_name** - The name of the variable to increment.
 Names are distinct between macros and when not specified the variable name 'DEFAULT' will be used.
-* **operations** - The operation to perform before return a value.
+* **operation** - The operation to perform before return a value.
 Defaults to '+' when not specified.
   * **+** : Increment the value
   * **-** : Decrement the value
   * **=** : Do not modify the value